 When the math score is not at college level on the ACT, SAT or COMPASS the student will register for MATH 0800.
 The math diagnostic testing is completed on the first day of class.

 This exam is not available in Athens.
-The admission program HESI is timed at 2 hours and 30 minutes.
+The pre-admission HESI A-2 is timed at 2 hours and 30 minutes.
 No calculator is allowed during testing.
 A waiting period is required before a second attempt is allowed.
-Students may find helpful study aids at http://www.varsitytutors.com/practice-tests
+Additional study resources may be found at http://www.varsitytutors.com/practice-tests

 If you are enrolled in a distance education course at another college it may be possible to have your exam/s proctored at CSCC for a fee.
 The fee is waived for all Tennessee public institutions.
 First priority is given to Cleveland State students and faculty.
 For additional information and to request arrangements for testing, please make your request via email to email@example.com.

 Graduation Exit Exam

 The graduation exit exam is administered each semester as part of the graduation requirements.
 The exam is a 45 minute multiple choice exam evaluating critical thinking skills.
 Register to take the graduation exit exam.
 You may also schedule this exam in Athens by calling (423) 745-8486.